Top Administrator Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Willingness to work with others
+• - Willingness to take responsibility for mistakes

 What the interviewer is looking for:

-• - A sense of professional responsibility
+• - A broad understanding of the company's history

 What the interviewer is looking for: